srikar-muthyala/Project/README.md

 # Project
-Some flat and simple C programs.
-Can be used for mini-projects :)
+Some flat and simple code snippets!